yig/graphics101-imageprocessing/README.md

 `run_all.HOW` to `run_all.bat` you can then type:
         * `run_all.bat`

-* When done, zip your entire `imageprocessing` directory along with the `output` subdirectory and a `Notes.txt` file as `hw04_lastname_firstname.zip` and upload your solution to Blackboard before the deadline.
+* When done, zip your entire `imageprocessing` directory and a `Notes.txt` file as `hw04_lastname_firstname.zip` and upload your solution to Blackboard before the deadline.
+Do not include your output images; they take up a lot of space and the grader will regenerate them.
 Your `Notes.txt` should describe any known issues or extra features.
 Your `Notes.txt` should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).